 I actually really like American EDM type stuff.

 What do you have coming up in terms of releases and gigs?

 I’m just about to finish a new album, which I’m super happy with and it’s taken me more in a direction I’m happy with than ever.
 It’s quite clubby, but quite weird too.
 I’ve been off gigging since Summer, but throwing myself back into it for this year, especially around record release time.

 How did you put together your guest mix for the radio show & what have you included – any exclusives or surprises?

 I recorded everything in Traktor (which I’m currently learning and really enjoying) and it’s a reflection of everything I’ve been listening to and getting inspiration from when album writing.
 There’s a sneak peak in there at what I’ve been writing, although I’m not sure if this is a finished piece or not yet.
 We shall see!

-Catch Thomas’ guest mix on Constant Circles Radio with Just Her on one of the following broadcasts:
+Catch Thomas’ guest mix on Constant Circles Radio with Just Her below: